logan-graves/sn-theme-mojave-dark-mode/README.md

 **Installation instructions:** Go to `Extensions > Import extension` and paste whatever's in the "latest-url" field; at the moment it's https://listed.to/p/KXknJEbW6j.
 Hit enter/return (whatever your OS calls it) and review the info before clicking `Install`.

-*This theme currently registers as a Component (rather than a theme) -- possibly because it was written 3 years ago.*
+*This theme currently registers as a Component (rather than a theme); it has something to do with how the extension is written (Some css breaks when I tried switching it to `"content_type": "SN|Theme"`), and I don't care enough to find out why.*

 https://docs.standardnotes.org/extensions/publishing